aricci1024/liri-node-app/README.md

 # liri-node-app
 Language Interpretation and Recognition Interface

+TO USE:
+1) npm install the package
+2) create your own .env file to access information from twitter and spotify

 What Each Command Should Do
  1) node liri.js my-tweets
          - This will show your last 20 tweets and when they were created at in your terminal/bash window.

- 2) node liri.js spotify-this-song '<song name here>'
+ 2) node liri.js spotify-this-song '<song name here>':
          - This will show the following information about the song in your terminal/bash window
            - Artist(s)
            - The song's name